 5.4 Code Points Excluded

 The Internet Architecture Board (IAB) has mandated that punctuation marks cannot be used in domain names.
 This includes punctuation marks themselves, code points that look like punctuation marks, and letters which, although they are single letters in a particular language’s alphabet, look like punctuation marks.
+It also includes cases where a diacritic is placed so that it looks like a separate punctuation mark.
 Accordingly, the following letters from various languages using the Latin script have been excluded from the repertoire.

 Table 5.
 Punctuation Marks or Punctuation Mark Look-Alikes